-At the end of the project, pupils will be excited to share their solutions and findings.
+At the end of the project, students will be excited to share their solutions and findings.
 It will be a great opportunity to develop their communication ability.

-Here are different ways you can have your pupils share their work:
+Here are different ways you can have your students share their work:

-- 1. Have pupils create the display where the LEGO® model will be used. - 2.
-Have pupils describe their investigation or diorama. - 3.
-Have a team of pupils present their best solution to you, to another team, or in front of the class. - 4.
-Have an expert (or some parents) come to your class to listen to your pupils. - 5.
-Organise a science fair at your school. - 6.
-Have pupils record a video to explain their project and post it online. - 7.
+- 1. Have students create the display where the LEGO® model will be used. - 2.
+Have students describe their investigation or diorama. - 3.
+Have a team of students present their best solution to you, to another team, or in front of the class. - 4.
+Have an expert (or some parents) come to your class to listen to your students. - 5.
+Organize a science fair at your school. - 6.
+Have students record a video to explain their project and post it online. - 7.
 Create and display posters of the projects in your school. - 8.
-E-mail the project document to parents or publish in pupil portfolios.
+E-mail the project document to parents or publish in student portfolios.

-To make this experience even more positive, have pupils give one positive comment or ask one question about others' work when they take part in the sharing session.
+To make this experience even more positive, have students give one positive comment or ask one question about others' work when they take part in the sharing session.